tap349/tap349.github.io/_posts/2017-01-18-google-chrome-tips.md

 ***UPDATE***

-this flag is no longer available in Chrome 69 (or maybe even 68).
+this flag is no longer available in Google Chrome 69 (or maybe even 68).

 (how to) return old-style tabs
 ------------------------------